mngyuan/mngyuan/README.md

 Currently I ...
 - 📚 Am a Masters student in Global Innnovation Design at the RCA / ICL
 - ✍️ Freelance and [make art](https://instagram.com/mngyuan)
-- 🎮 Am developing a [game](https://github.com/mngyuan/driftwinds) for TIC-80.
-Come join me!
+- 🎮 Think about games

 Recently I ...
 - Launched 3 apps!
 Including my very first one 🎉